codespin-ai/codespin/README.md

 Describe what you want in a file ending with a "prompt.md" extension.
 Files will be generated relative to the location of the prompt file.

+If `--write` is not mentioned, it'll simply print the code on the screen.

 ```
 codespin scaffold my-project.prompt.md --write
 ```